GR-MG: Leveraging Partially Annotated Data via Multi-Modal Goal Conditioned Policy

 Results on CALVIN ABC->D

-In real-robot experiments, we evaluate GR-MG in a simple setting as well as three challenging generalization settings.
+In real-robot experiments, we evaluate GR-MG in a simple setting as well as four challenging generalization settings.
 GR-MG consistently outperforms competitive baselines.
 Results are shown below.

 Success Rates of Real-Robot Experiments.